tonykieling/usersys-backend/README.md

  1. Check User deleted and apply the behaviour for the rest of the application (create, delete, update)
  2. Develop Sending email for specific actions (create user, update, changing password, etc)
  3.

+ How to use:
+ 1. npm i
+ 2. run `node servers.js`